 He led the development of a new variable stiffness and damping control device that also functions as a load-transfer component, i.e. adaptive joint.
 Thermal actuation of adaptive joints enables to change the structure’s natural frequencies and to increase the damping ratio, which can effectively reduce the dynamic response under a wide range of conditions including harmonic loading, earthquakes and pedestrian/vehicular traffic.

-He co-directed the development of new optimization methods to design structures through component reuse, which enables a significant reduction of environmental impacts (EI) by avoiding the use of new material resources.
-Solutions produced by these methods make best use of a stock of reclaimed elements (e.g. from demolished structures).
+He co-directed the development of new optimization methods to design structures through component reuse, which enables a significant reduction of adverse environmental impacts (EI) by avoiding the use of new material resources.
+Solutions produced by these methods make the best use of a stock of reclaimed elements (e.g. from demolished structures).
 The objective is EI minimization through optimization of stock element assignment, structural topology and geometry.